estafyn/Empire-of-Cards/src/assets/content/Speeches/Among the Wild Ones.md

 #### **The Cassowary Courtship Tradition**

 And then came the season of dispersal—the time when the young grew restless and began venturing further.
 The Roamer guided them as they practiced independence.
 I watched as one juvenile, nearly grown, followed her on a visit to another group.
-She didn’t stay, though—it was clear her role was to bring the young to a place where they could meet others their age, learn new paths, and, eventually, form their own families.
+She didn't stay, though—it was clear her role was to bring the young to a place where they could meet others their age, learn new paths, and, eventually, form their own families.

-This wasn’t just courtship.
+This wasn't just courtship.
 It was knowledge-sharing—a way of expanding bonds beyond a single group.
 When they left their birth groves, they took with them not just survival skills but memories of how to foster connection.

 #### **Why This Matters**

 We often speak of fire as the spark that changed us, the moment when we became who we are today.
 But the cassowaries in the highlands live without fire, and yet they are not lesser.
 They remind us that before flames, there was something older—something that lies at the core of all our success: _trust and cooperation_.

 In these small families of four—hunters, farmers, child rearers, and roamers—we see echoes of our present society.
-The Roamer, like the female Connectors in our homes, ensures that each generation doesn’t just inherit the same ideas but grows richer with new knowledge and perspectives.
+The Roamer, like the female Connectors in our homes, ensures that each generation doesn't just inherit the same ideas but grows richer with new knowledge and perspectives.
 The hunters and farmers maintain stability, and the child rearers pass on the culture that makes us who we are.

 When we speak of the wild cassowaries, let us not speak of savagery.
 Let us speak of _potential_.
 They are us, just as we were them once.
 And in their quiet, humble ways, they remind us of our roots: the strength of connection, the resilience of balance, and the legacy of those who share knowledge not for their own gain but for the future."